-I am a former Professor at the University of Arkansas, although I now work as a data scientist.
-My academic work focused on how countries and international organizations both influence and react to global development, inequality, and political violence.
-I conducted research in conjunction with or support from the U.S. Department of Defense, the U.K.'s Department for International Development, the Institute on Global Conflict & Cooperation, and the Jackson Institute for Global Affairs.
+I am data scientist and director of model risk who previously worked as a professor.
+My academic work focused on how countries and international organizations can influence global development, inequality, and political violence.
+I worked with the U.S. Department of Defense, the U.K.'s Department for International Development, the Institute on Global Conflict & Cooperation, the Jackson Institute for Global Affairs, and various other organizations.

-I hold a Ph.D. in Political Science from UC San Diego and have taught undergraduate, Masters, and Ph.D.-level courses in international relations, economics, public policy, and research methods.
-Before joining the University of Arkansas, I worked as a Henry A. Kissinger Fellow at Yale University and as a visiting faculty member at Georgia Tech.
-Earlier in my career I also coached the competitive debate team at Lewis & Clark College; as such, some of my previous research addressed argumentation theory and debate pedagogy.
+I hold a Ph.D. in Political Science from UC San Diego and taught undergraduate, Masters, and Ph.D.-level courses in data science, economics, international relations, and public policy.
+Before joining the University of Arkansas as a Distinguished Professor, I served as a visiting faculty member at Georgia Tech, as a Henry Kissinger Fellow at Yale University, and as a Herb York Fellow at UC San Diego.
+Earlier in my career I also coached the competitive debate team at Lewis & Clark College; as such, some of my early research addressed argumentation theory and debate pedagogy.

 If you wish to contact me, please email brandon.merrell@gmail.com.